inesjpedro/code-test-data-science/README.md

 * Are there duplicated phone numbers?
 No.
 * Is it always true that `transactionAmount` == `orderAmount`?
 Yes.
-* Is there a strong relation between the type of payment method used and the type of customer (fraudulent or not)?
-By looking at the histogram below, we established that the relation was not strong enough to build a new feature.
+* Is there a strong relationship between the type of payment method used and the type of customer (fraudulent or not)?
+By looking at the histogram below, we established that the relationship was not strong enough to build a new feature.
 Instead, we used the number of different payment method types used by each customer.